ENLIGHTENMENT AND WORLD PEACE

 Note that this document has been tailored using a white Russian Christian as an example, but all you need to do is substitute in your own race/religion/nationality, e.g. “Arab Muslim”, and you'll have an identical flow of logic, just the examples change (since every race/religion/nationality has had bad elements in its history – usually less advanced populations will gloss over those inconvenient truths).

 Are you a nationalist?
 Were you taught that Russians are special?
-Just because you were by chance you were born in a particular geographical area, you, and those around you, are inherently superior to those born in other geographical areas.
+Just because by chance you were born in a particular geographical area, you, and those around you, are inherently superior to those born in other geographical areas.
 This is, after all, what your government and culture taught you.
 But is it true?
 What are the odds that you just so happened to be born in a special country full of special people that are inherently superior to the rest of the world?
 Do you think people in other countries believe that about Russia too, or do you think their government has a completely different argument as to why their country is actually the best?

 Have you ever been bullied by one of your countrymen?
 Do you think that your countryman is just like you?
 Do you want to be associated with your oppressor?
 Every year there are Russian conscripts who suicide because they are victims of bullying in the barracks.
 There are plenty of people outside of Russia who would never have bullied you.
 Do you think that you may have more in common with those people?
+Are you willing to die for your country?
+Are you willing to die for other countries?
+Which ones and why?
+Are you willing to die for a subset of other countries?
+Perhaps just the women?

 What are your hobbies?
 Bee-keeping?
 There are bee-keepers around the globe.
 There are very few Russians who have an interest in bee-keeping though.
 Do you think that you might have more of an affinity with fellow bee-keepers than fellow Russians?